 Your adventure begins when you meet your group in Huntsville, Ontario.
 From there, you will be taken to the “Sunday Lake Dog Trails” in Algonquin Park.
 Not only do these trails have an incredible history in Canada, but the scenic route offers over 40km of mushing through mixed and hardwood forests.
 At night, after a day filled with activity, you will put down your snowshoes, settle into our canvass-walled prospector tents, warmed by the heat of a wood-burning stove and sung to sleep by the howls of a team of sled dogs.

 Get in touch with your Canadian roots and challenge your limits while learning some of the most long-standing wilderness traditions of our heritage – dog sledding, snowshoeing and winter camping – on ancient trails that Aboriginal communities, prospectors and early settlers had once travelled.
-This course also includes an up to 24-hour solo experience where you will prove your skills while being supervised (from a distance!) by our experienced instructional team.
+This course also includes a solo experience where you will prove your skills while being supervised (from a distance!) by our experienced instructional team.
 Often described as the most transformative part of the experience, your solo will give you the chance to reflect on earlier conversations from the expedition, absorb important realizations about yourself, and leave behind anything that will no longer serve you going forward.
 This course is run in collaboration with our partners at Snow Forest Adventures.

 To learn how fit you need to be for an Outward Bound Canada course, click here.
 This course qualifies as a Duke of Edinburgh’s Award Bronze or Silver Adventurous Journey (including preliminary training, practice and qualifying journey) as well as the Gold Adventurous Journey, or Gold Residential Project.
 For more info visit the Duke of Ed website here.